Woodside's TD in final minute lifts Titans past Cards 26-23 – KION546

 AP Pro Football Writer

-Woodside’s rally likely won’t be enough to remain veteran Ryan Tannehill’s backup despite helping the Titans (2-1) finish the preseason with a second straight home win.
-Woodside was 5 of 9 for 43 yards on his lone drive, but rookie Malik Willis turned in his best performance this preseason in his third start.
+Woodside’s rally likely won’t be enough to remain Tannehill’s backup for a third straight season despite helping the Titans (2-1) finish the preseason with a second straight home win.
+Woodside was 5 of 9 for 43 yards on his lone drive, but Willis turned in his best performance yet in his third preseason start.

 Willis ran four times for a game-high 79 yards, including scampering 50 yards to set up a 3-yard TD run by Julius Chestnut.
 He also capped a drive just before halftime with a sidearm throw around Arizona linebacker Myjai Sanders to Treylon Burks across the middle.
 The first-round pick finished off a 14-yard TD for a 13-7 lead.